malek-luky/Automatic-Wheel-Assembly-Detection/README.md

 ## 🤝 Contributing

 Contributions are always welcome!
 If you have any ideas or suggestions for the project, please create an issue or submit a pull request.
 Please follow these [conventions](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) for commit messages.

+## 💻 Technology Used
+- Docker: "PC Setup" inside the docker file
+- Conda: Package manager
+- GCP
+	- Cloud Storage: Stores data for dvc pull
+	- Artifact Registry: Stores built docker images (can be created into container)
+	- Compute Engine: Enables creating virtual machines
+	- Vertex AI: includes virtual machines, but its made for training AI models ("abstraction above abstraction...")
+- CookieCutter: Template used for generating code sctructure
+- DVC: Data versioning tool, similar is github but for data
+- GitHub: Versioning tool for written code, GitHub Actions runs pytest, Codecov, upload built docker images to GCP
+- Pytest: Runs some tests to check whether the code is working
+- CodeCov: Tool for uploading coverage report from pytest as a comment to pull requests
+- Weight and Biases: wandb, used for storing and tracking the trained model
+- Pytorch Lightning: Framework for training our LTSM model and storing default config values (Hydra was not used since the congif files can be stored using Lightning)
+- Forecasting: Abstracion above Pytorch Lightning working with Timeseries data

+## 📂 PROJECT STRUCTURE
+The directory structure of the project looks like this:

+├── .dvc/                 <- Cache and config for data version control ├── .github/workflows     <- Includes the steps for GitHub Actions ├── data                  <- Run dvc pull to see this folder │   └── filtered          <- Seperated raw data, one file is one meassurement │   └── normalized        <- Normalized filtered data │   ├── processed         <- Torch sensors from normalized data and concatenated csv │   └── raw               <- Original meassurements ├── dockerfiles           <- Storage of out dockerfiles │   └── conda_wheel       <- Setups the machine and open interactive environement │   ├── train_wheel       <- Runs train_model.py that upload the new model to wandb
+│   └── serve_model       <- Serves the model using FastAPId the new model to wandb │   └── README            <- Notes and few commands regarding the dockerfiles struggle ├── docs                  <- Documentation folder
+│   ├── index.md          <- Homepage for your documentation
+│   ├── mkdocs.yml        <- Configuration file for mkdocs
+│   └── source/           <- Source directory for documentation files
+├── models                <- Trained and serialized models, model predictions, or model summaries ├── reports               <- Generated analysis as HTML, PDF, LaTeX, etc.
+│   └── figures/          <- Generated graphics and figures to be used in reporting │   └── README            <- Exam questions and project work progress ├── src                   <- Source code
+│   ├── data              <- Scripts to download or generate data │   │   └── filter        <- Seperates the meassurement into csv files
+│   │   └── make_dataset  <- Runs filter->normalize->process as one script
+│   │   └── normalize     <- Normalizes the filtered data
+│   │   └── process       <- Changes normalized data into torch files and concatenated csv │   │   └── README        <- Includes more details about the scripts
+│   │   └── utils         <- File with custom functions
+│   ├── models            <- Model implementations, training script and prediction script │   │   └── arch_model    <- Old model class definition and function calls
+│   │   └── arch_train_m  <- Old model using Forecasting and TemporalFusionTransformer
+│   │   └── model         <- New lightweight model class definition and function calls
+│   │   └── predict_model <- Predicts the result from unseen data
+│   │   └── train_model   <- New lightweight model using Lightning's LTSM
+├── tests                 <- Contains all pytest for Github workflow │   └── test_data         <- Checks if data exist and the data shape │   ├── test_model        <- Check if the trained model is correct
+└── .gitignore            <- Data that are now pushed to GitHub └── data.dvc              <- Links the newest data from GCP Cloud Storage └── environment.yml       <- Requirements for new conda env, also used inside docker └── LICENSE               <- Open-source license info ├── Makefile              <- Makefile with convenience commands like `make data` or `make train` ├── pyproject.toml        <- Project (python) configuration file ├── README.md             <- The top-level README which you are reading right now ├── requirements.txt      <- The pip requirements file for reproducing the environment

 ## 🙏 Acknowledgements